ashish0719/Pol-1/README.md

-# NFT Bridge using FXPortal
+# Minting and bridging ERC721 NFTs

 This project showcases how the FXPortal bridge facilitates the seamless transfer of ERC721 NFTs from the Ethereum Sepolia testnet to the Polygon amoy testnet.